 If you still like your company and are comfortable with your auto insurance premium and the type of coverage you carry, car insurance shopping may not be necessary.
 Your situation is unique to you; only you can weigh the pros and cons of staying with your current company versus shopping around and switching carriers.

-If you want to get the best possible car insurance rate, you may be wondering when to shop for car insurance.
+If you want to get the best possible car insurance rate, you may be wondering when to buy car insurance.
 The reality is that there is no set timeline for how often to shop car insurance policies.
 You can switch companies, in most cases, whenever you want.
-Some people opt to shop for car insurance at least once a year — usually at the time of their policy renewal — to ensure that they are getting the best rate for their situation.
+Some people opt to shop for car insurance at least once a year — usually at the time of their policy renewal — to ensure that they are getting the best rate for the coverage they need.

 However, you could switch companies mid-policy, at the end of your term or even two days into your term.
 Some situations lend themselves to shopping around, and understanding these situations sooner than later can help you decide if you need to shop before a rate hike affects your budget.
 There is generally no penalty for switching car insurance companies, but make sure that you’re comparing policies with the same coverage types and amounts to ensure that you’re looking at prices for comparable coverage.